blue1018/Waste-Aware-Early-Exit-Experiment/README.md

 # Literature evidence matrix

-The table below is based on the actual local PDFs in `../paper`. `DIRECTLY USED` means a method or reporting rule appears in this code. `INDIRECT SUPPORT` means the paper supports feasibility or an alternative design, but that method is not implemented. `BACKGROUND` provides framing or survey coverage.

 | Local paper | Year and source | What it studies | Evidence and result used here | Role in this project | Usage | Code link |
 |---|---|---|---|---|---|---|